Tuesday, 25 January 2022

 Photo of a light green bowl which has been broken and glue back together using a gold coloured glue

-My Kintsugi bowl
+The Kintsugi bowl I made

 Something I did a while back with my therapist was to make a Kintsugi bowl.
-It was a kit my therapist had bought for me, which was such a lovely thing for her to do for me and was so kind of her.
+It was a kit my therapist had bought for me, which was such a lovely3 thing for her to do for me and was so kind of her.

 The small bowl was whole.
 I then had to break the bowl, which I tried to do artfully, ensuring that the bowl was broken in a particular way.
 With my own physical and mental brokenness there was no artful way in which I have become broken.